 Had romance been lacking (which it was not), these crimson ‘Darcey Bussell’ shrub roses alone would have saved the day.

 I believe this splendid shrub rose is Rosa ‘Ballerina’, although I don’t remember its flowers being quite as large as these ones.
 My sweetheart and I rooted around under the foliage looking for a label without finding one.
 If you know differently, let me know in the comments!
+(Update: I later got a message from Andrew Pearson to suggest it might be Rosa ‘Rosy Cushion’)

 It’s a great tribute to Rosemoor’s gardeners that this all seems so effortless.
 If you have tried to grow roses yourself, you’ll understand the care and dedication involved to keep them looking so good, weeks into their blooming season.
 Merely deadheading this many roses is a big ask.